esx-community/esx_npcdrugsales/README.md

 # Credits

 This resource is an overhaul of the ESX_drugsellnpc resource.
 However that resource is neglected and poorly coded.
 This resource was made possible by Vito, and made possible for public consumption by x0Z3ro0x.
-From here on out, anything that break (unlikely) will be fixed by myself (x0Z3ro0x) so feel free to post bug reports.
+From here on out, anything that breaks (unlikely) will be fixed by myself (x0Z3ro0x) so feel free to post bug reports.
 Please make sure to give a shoutout to Vito and enjoy the release everyone!